uygary/FuckThisPaperLaunch/README.md

 ```
 Then edit the `.env` file to update these values:
 `NUMBER_OF_ITEMS` (How many items you're trying to buy.)
 `ENABLED_BUYERS` This is a comma separated list of buyers we want running.
-Currently valid values are: `AmazonBuyer` and `WalmartBuyer`
+Currently valid values are: `AmazonBuyer`, `NeweggBuyer` and `WalmartBuyer`
 We default to Amazon only.
 If you want to try WalmartBuyer as well, you'll need to raise the `TIMEOUT_IN_SECONDS` setting to some crazy high value just for a glimmer of hope to avoide the aggressive captcha challenges.
 `NeweggBuyer` is currently being worked on as well, but I feel uneasy about that particular integration since Newegg keeps asking for the fucking CVV2 code.